-Watch Beyonce music videos/gaze at photographs of Cheryl’s abs/Victoria’s Secret models, anything that inspires you to get out there.
+Watch Beyonce music videos/gaze at photographs of Elle’s abs/Victoria’s Secret models, anything that inspires you to get out there.
 Stick pictures on your fridge.
 Choose a lean and lithe pin-up and sign up to their insta/Twitter/Facebook account.
 Personally, I would happily do without ever seeing another inspirational quote in my Instagram feed, but the snaps of toned gals in Adidas micro shorts?
 Bring it on.
 Photos of toned tummies and pert bottoms are what’s getting girls into gyms these days.

 3. Friends United